Emergent Introspection in AI is Content-Agnostic: Acknowledgments

 \section{Acknowledgments}

 We acknowledge funding from Coefficient Giving to the UT Austin AI+Human Objectives Initiative (AHOI) that helped make this work possible.
-For helpful discussions, we thank Chiara Damiolini, Jennifer Hu, Ben Levinstein, and Siyuan Song.
-AI tools (Claude Code) were used in developing research ideas, running and analyzing experiments, and summarizing results.
+For helpful discussions, we thank Chiara Damiolini, Jennifer Hu, Jackson Kernion, Jack Lindsey, Ben Levinstein, Siyuan Song, and the participants at Cameron Buckner's AI Meta-Cognition workshop at the University of Florida.